I tried having AI determine IAM role permissions via a "harness" with AgentCore integration in Step Functions

 "Condition": "{% $contains($evaluation.Output.Message.Content[0].Text, 'OVERPRIVILEGED') %}"

-per-invocation override
+Per-invocation override

-JSONata + Map Caveats
+JSONata + Map caveats

 - Writing

-"QueryLanguage": "JSONata"inside Map's ItemProcessor results inSCHEMA_VALIDATION_FAILED.
-Specify it only at the top level - Inside Map,
+"QueryLanguage": "JSONata"in the ItemProcessor inside a Map results inSCHEMA_VALIDATION_FAILED.
+Specify it only at the top level - Inside a Map,

 $states.inputis the item itself.
-Assign variables from the parent scope can also be referenced from within the Map - Only Request Response is supported (.sync / callback not supported).
+Assign variables from the parent scope can also be referenced from inside the Map - Only Request Response is supported (.sync / callback not supported).
 Maximum execution time is 15 minutes

 Full ASL Definition